 In a MSD-WDM-PON upstream and downstream wavelength channels are assigned (dynamically or statically) to a group of ONUs.

-The OLT then grants access to the assigned wavelength channel to a specific ONU, allowing the ONU to transmit its queued data.
+In the upstream direction, the OLT then grants access to the assigned wavelength channel to a specific ONU, allowing the ONU to transmit its queued data.
 The duration of such access to the upstream wavelength channel granted to the given ONU depends on the operation of a Dynamic Bandwidth Allocation (DBA) mechanism.
 No other ONU is allowed to transmit during the same window of time.
-On a MSD-WDM-PON each ONU transmits on one and only one upstream wavelength at a time, as illustrated in Figure 3.
+On a MSD-WDM-PON each ONU transmits on one and only one upstream wavelength at a time, as illustrated in Figure 2.

 The OLT is the only device with access to the downstream wavelength channel and transmits data without needing arbitration.